Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 The following is an example of using values supplied on a request's URL using parameters.
 To retrieve values that match a request's URL parameters, you can use the `Parameters` property from the `$WebEvent` variable.

-Alternatively, you can use the `Get-PodeParameter` function to retrieve the parameter data.
+Alternatively, you can use the `Get-PodePathParameter` function to retrieve the parameter data.

 This example will get the `:userId` and "find" user, returning the users data: